 Essential Skin Food is a supplement for promoting optimal skin health sold by ActivatedYou, a brand founded by actress Maggie Q. The company claims their supplement can “encourage healthy collagen production” and support “firmer, plumper-looking skin.”

-But does it really make sense to take nutrients to support collagen production rather than just taking collagen directly?
+But does it make sense to support collagen production rather than just taking collagen?
 Do the ingredients in Essential Skin Food have research backing?
-Does this supplement contain any questionable additive ingredients?
-And how do real users rate and describe the effects of Essential Skin Food?
+Does this supplement contain any unhealthy ingredients?
+And is Essential Skin Food better or worse than popular collagen brands like Vital Proteins?

-In this article we’ll answer all of these questions and more, as we share our thoughts on why taking collagen supporting supplements may be a waste of money.
+In this article we’ll answer all of these questions and more, as we share our thoughts on whether taking "collagen-supporting supplements" or simply taking collagen is a better choice.

-We will analyze the ingredients in Essential Skin Food based on medical studies to give our take on whether or not this supplement is likely to improve skin quality, and feature unsponsored customer reviews of the brand.
+We'll also analyze the ingredients in Essential Skin Food to give our take on whether or not it's is likely to improve skin quality, and compare the brand to other popular collagen brands like Vital Proteins to pick our winners (and losers).

 Ingredient Analysis

-The ingredients in Essential Skin Food are shown above.
+The active ingredients in Essential Skin Food are shown below:

 Vitamin C was shown in a medical review published in the Nutrients journal to promote collagen synthesis, but the 10 milligram (mg) dose is lower by a significant amount than any of the doses cited in the above-linked review.